 A perfect place to start is with our Amber Grant for Women.
 Businesswomen from Hawaii are eligible to apply for this grant, which runs monthly.
-If you’re 1 of 12 Amber Grant winners in 2018, you’re automatically eligible for an additional $10,000 Amber Grant at the end of the year.
+If you’re 1 of 12 Amber Grant winners this year, you’re automatically eligible for an additional $25,000 Amber Grant at the end of the year.

 After you’ve applied for our grant, please take a bit of time to check out the resources below.
 There are folks in Hawaii waiting to help women business owners just like you!